 Sasuke snapped at Naruto, "Not everyone likes to run their mouth all damn day long like you do dobe."

-"Hey Sakura, you've worked a longer shift then I normally have you do.
-If you want to go home, go on ahead.
+"Hey Sakura, you've worked a longer shift then I normally ask you to.
+If you want to go home, go ahead.
 I'll send you home with some takeout tonight as thanks," Teuchi noticed her features were pale and withdrawn.
 He figured that she was probably exhausted with all the changes going on in town.